 Accomplishments and Progress

 Promoting Sustainable Land Use.
 U.S. forestry experts helped draft a Community Land Bill to protect fragile ecosystems—such as dryland forests and arid and semi-arid rangelands—which have been degraded and burned by the expansion of settlements, agriculture, and livestock in communities across Kenya.
-Enactment of the bill will enhance land-tenure security and improve the management of degraded communal lands, which will have long-term effects on reducing Kenya’s GHG emissions. - Ongoing
+Enactment of the bill will enhance land-tenure security and improve the management of degraded communal lands, which will have long-term effects on reducing Kenya’s GHG emissions. - 2015

 Supporting Wind Power.
 Through the Power Africa program, U.S. and Kenyan energy experts are addressing the grid integration challenges of Kenya’s nascent wind power industry.
 This partnership will undertake a renewable energy integration study, an operational gap analysis of Kenya’s existing grid, and the revision of Kenya’s Grid Code to increase the scale and reliability of wind power in Kenya. – Ongoing